 This amendment specifies procedures, managed objects, and a YANG data model for the signaling and remote invocation of flow control at the source of transmission in a data center network.
 This amendment specifies enhancements to the Data Center Bridging Capability (DCBX) protocol to advertise the new capability.
 This amendment specifies the optional use of existing stream filters to allow bridges at the edge of the network to intercept and convert signaling messages to existing Priority-based Flow Control (PFC) frames.

+P802.1ASed – Fault_Tolerant Timing with Time Integrity

+This amendment specifies protocols, processes, procedures, functions, mechanisms, and managed objects to enable fault-tolerant timing by increasing the availability of the time and adding time integrity.
+This is achieved using two or more generalized Precision Time Protocol (gPTP) domains, multiple time distribution paths, the local oscillator clock, and a time selection function with individual processes for times that have interdependencies and times that do not have interdependencies.
+Fault-tolerant timing includes fault-tolerant time generation and distribution.

 YANGsters – IEEE 802 YANG editors’ coordination